woj-mark/clearscore-backend-homework/README.md

 I also adopted **MUnit** to perform unit testing, whereas I used **Postman** to test whether the HTTP routes.

+The application is built using **sbt**(1.8) and is running on host and port defined in the Config object.

 ## Architecture
 The diagram below provides a high-level overview of the architecture of the Cardscores microservice.